littletsu/wifianywhere-clone/README.md

 # wifianywhere-clone
-An HTML page that imitates the app from the Wi-Fi Anywhere meme
+An HTML page that imitates the app from the Wi-Fi Anywhere meme.
+You can test it [here](https://qinatsu-wifianywhere-clone.glitch.me/settings.html)

 # Resources/Credits
 Most of the page designed by me<br>